virgesmith/neworder/docs/tips.md

 ## Time Comparison

-`neworder` uses floating-point number to represent time, and the floating-point values -inf, +inf and nan respectively to represent the concepts of the distant past, the far future and never.
+`neworder` uses 64-bit floating-point numbers to represent time, and the values -inf, +inf and nan respectively to represent the concepts of the distant past, the far future and never.
 This allows users to define, or compare against, values that are:

 - before any other time value,
 - after any other time value, or
 - unequal to any time value

 !!! warning "NaN comparisons"
-    Due to the rules of [IEEE754 floating-point](https://en.wikipedia.org/wiki/NaN#Comparison_with_NaN), care must be taken when comparing to never, since a direct comparison will always be false, i.e.: `never() != never()`.
+    Due to the rules of [IEEE754 floating-point](https://en.wikipedia.org/wiki/NaN#Comparison_with_NaN), care must be taken when comparing to NaN/never, since a direct comparison will always be false, i.e.: `never() != never()`.

 To compare time values with "never", use the supplied function `isnever()`: